battila7/brocan/docs/schemas/README.md

 ## Available schemas/formats

   * [Brocan Build Request Format](build-request-format.md) - The Brocan Build Request Format is the common format used in Brocan to request a new build.
+  * [Brocanfile Reference](brocanfile.md) - Reference for the structure of the brocanfiles.